conan-io/docs/versioning/lockfiles/build_order.rst

     # Create a new lockfile now with all the package binaries
     $ conan lock create --reference=app1/0.1@user/testing --lockfile-out=app1.lock
-    # And check whats need to be built
+    # And check which one needs to be built
     $ conan lock build-order app1.lock --json=build_order.json
     # The build order is emtpy, nothing to build
     []